Bernard A Weisberger

 English

-Appears on list
+Appears on these lists

 Description

-In 1906 the baseball world saw something that had never been done.
+In 1906, the baseball world saw something that had never been done.
 Two teams from the same city squared off against each other in a World Series that pitted the heavily favored Cubs of the National League against the hardscrabble American League champion White Sox.
-Now, more than a century later, noted historian Bernard A. Weisberger tells the tale of a unique time in baseball, a unique time in America, and a time when Chicago was at the center
+Now, more than a century later, noted historian Bernard A. Weisberger tells the tale of a unique time in baseball, a unique time in America, and a time when Chicago was at the center of...

 English